-Consolidated Balance Sheets Consolidated Statements of Cash Flows Notes to Consolidated Financial Statements 4 5 6

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 14

-Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 19

-Item 4.
-Controls and Procedures 19
+Consolidated Statements of Earnings Consolidated Balance Sheets Consolidated Statements of Cash Flows Notes to Consolidated Financial Statements 3 4 5 6 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 14 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 19 Item 4.
+Controls and Procedures 19 OTHER IN FORMATION Item 1A.
+Risk Factors 20 Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 20 Item 4.
+Submission of Matters to a Vote of Security Holders 21 Item 6.

-PART II OTHER INF FORMATION

-Item 1A.
-Risk Factors 20

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 20

-Item 4.
-Submission of Matters to a Vote of Security Holders 21

-Item 6.
 Exhibits 21

 SIGNATURES

 EXHIBITS